MichalSoszko/mdp-workshop/Session 2b - hands-on exercises.md

     dbt docs generate
     ```

+### Exercise

-4. Exercise: Try adding your own descriptions to your models.
+Try adding your own descriptions to your models.

 You can find more information about project documenting within dbt here: https://docs.getdbt.com/docs/collaborate/documentation